Teremiare/MD_Notes/lunalight.md

 Topologic blaster can also turn this match up into a joke, as you will banish both of the opponent's Leo dancers, forcing them to play with no access to any of the big fusions.

 Importantly you simply have to keep in mind that you're trying to win the winnable game, so don't play around the unwinnable scenario, if it happens it happens.

+### Kewl tune

+Kewl tune is a pretty bad match up to play against, not only does it play a lot of hand traps that can stop you from reaching your endboard, it also has ways to out Liger dancer.

+What you have to be careful of is RS or a boosted Crackle, as those can both become bigger than Liger dancer.
+In the case of Crackle it depends on what you have in your extra deck, and you can send all of the biggest Lunalight fusions to the GY with your Liger effects to stop it getting boosted by those.

+But to attack over 2 Ligers they have to either summon 2 synchros that are big enough, or support their attacker with B2B, which lets it attack twice.

+However, nothing yet described protects their board from Liger dancer blowing it up.
+The only way for them to do that is through Loudness war, which gets destroyed but protects all other tuners.
+This means, in order to stop 2 Liger effects, the opponent has to be able to summon Loudness war twice.
+It is generally impossible to put 2 Loudness war on the board while also setting up the attackers to beat both Liger, so instead B2B will be used for this.
+If the Kewl tune player climbs into B2B through Loudness war then B2B will be able to chain to the Liger effect, targeting the Loudness war in order to protect the field.
+However, B2B can't summon the same Loudness war twice in a single chain, so to protect from 2 Ligers activating in sequence, the Kewl tune player has to play 2 Loudness war.
+This is pretty common in master duel at the time of writing but is no longer standard when Fydraulis harmonia enters the format.
+However, when the Kewl tune player does play 2 Loudness war they can use the second B2B effect in chain to the second Liger effect, targeting a level 3 to synchro into the second Loudness war from the extra deck, protecting twice.

+So in order to prevent this from happening we must stop the opponent from climbing into B2B with Loudness war.
+And usually in doing so you will be forced into a spot where the opponent can still summon RS and attack over 1 Liger, but not both.

 ## Match ups going second